Tableau: Visualize Processes and Forecasts

 3. Area chart: For the drop-down mneu under Marks, select Area.

-4. Trellis multiple plots: To visualize all three times series stock prices on different panels, drag the IBM variable and the Intel variable over to the Rows shelf next to the SUM(Apple) variable.
+4. Trellis (facet) multiple plots: To visualize all three times series stock prices on different panels, drag the IBM variable and the Intel variable over to the Rows shelf next to the SUM(Apple) variable.

 5. Same panel multiple plots: